$87 of free trial credit. No credit card required.

 How we calculate cost so that you only pay for what you need

 Java applications are among the largest applications typically running on PWS.
 The reasons for this are manyfold, but the primary one is that Java applications are deployed with the app server that is bundled during the buildpack deploy process.
-A fairly typical java app will be 1 GB in size.
-For the purposes of discussion let’s look at the cost to run this app for 100 hours:
+A typical java app is 1 GB.
+For the purposes of discussion, let’s look at the cost to run this app for 100 hours:

 100 hours x 1 GB x $0.03/GB-Hr = $3.00

 Now you would not run a production application as a single instance, but you could run it as two instances for redundancy.
-The cost would be twice the cost or $6.00
+The cost would be twice as much:

 100 hours x 1 GB x $0.03/GB-Hr x 2 instances = $6.00